 Closing prices for crude oil, gold and other commodities

-Wholesale gasoline for July delivery rose 4 cents to $2.17 a gallon.
-July heating oil rose 2 cents to $2.09 a gallon.
-July natural gas fell 3 cents to $3.22 per 1,000 cubic feet.
+Wholesale gasoline for July delivery rose 5 cents to $2.27 a gallon.
+July heating oil rose 1 cent to $2.16 a gallon.
+July natural gas rose 7 cents to $3.33 per 1,000 cubic feet.

 Comments